tldr-pages/tldr/pages/common/cargo-update.md

 > Update dependencies as recorded in `Cargo.lock`.
 > More information: <https://doc.rust-lang.org/cargo/commands/cargo-update.html>.

-- Update dependencies in the `Cargo.lock` file to the latest minor patch version:
+- Update dependencies in `Cargo.lock` to the latest possible version:

 `cargo update`